 - Verify Everything: Authenticate and authorize all users and devices.

-- Least Privilege Access: Grant only the necessary permissions.
+- Least Privilege Access: Give no more permissions than are necessary

-- Micro-Segmentation: Divide the network into smaller segments to limit access.
+- Micro-Segmentation: Divide the network into smaller segments for isolation.

-- Continuous Monitoring: Monitor all activities and traffic for suspicious behavior.
+- Continuous Monitoring: All activities and traffic should be monitored for suspicious behavior.

 Advanced Threat Detection and Response